flub78/multitenant/doc/testing/test_data_generation.md

 Except for installation tests the test pre-requisites are

+* The central database exists and the schema is up to date
-* There is an existing admin user for the central application
+* There is an admin user in this database
-* There is a test tenant created in the central application
+* There is a tenant test in the database
+* The tenant test database exists
-* there is an existing admin user for the test tenant application
+* There is an admin in the tenant test database

+The test environment should be prepared by a specific jenkins job.
+Wich should also perform some minimal smoke tests (login, logout and access to one view).

-These minimal requirements are setup by restoring a standard test database before test.
+These minimal requirements are setup by restoring standard test databases before the test.
 There is one test database for tenant and one for central.

 This mechanism will also be used for performance and load test to avoid generation